francbartoli/bootleaf-ogc/README.md

 Install/Setup
 -------------
-Check this app out into a directory named 'gc' in the base directory of your Bootleaf install (next to the assets directory).
+Check this app out into a directory named 'ogc' in the base directory of your Bootleaf install (next to the assets directory).

 Index.html is a copy of bootleaf's index.html file with a block of changes.